marcosolina/csgo_util/README.md

 ## Register a CSGO Event Listener

 The [CsgoRespApi](https://github.com/marcosolina/csgo_util/tree/main/CsgoRestApi) project exposes some [APIs](https://marco.selfip.net/rcon/swagger-ui.html) which allows you to register a CSGO event listener.
-One you have registered an event listener, that listener will receive a REST call every time one of the managed CSGO events is fired.
+Once you have registered your event listener, that listener will receive a REST call every time a CSGO event is fired.
 Supported events:

 - **ROUND_END**: Triggered when the round ends (The warmup round does NOT trigger this event)